Classic Film Showcase: North By Northwest

 Wednesday, August 8, 7:00 p.m.
 O'Neill Room

 Paranormal researcher and author Chad Lewis showcases on-site investigations of the Bigfoot of the north woods and the lake monster of Lake Pepin, as well as phantom chickens and Hellhounds roaming rural WI.
 This presentation is filled with witness drawings, eye-witness testimony, weird photos, and bizarre sound clips, bringing the investigations right to the audience.
 Free to attend.
+Please register in advance at the library or by calling 262-782-6717.

 About the speaker: For over two decades Chad Lewis has traveled the back roads of the world in search of the strange and unusual.
 From tracking Vampires in Transylvania and searching for the elusive monster of Loch Ness to trailing the dangerous Tata Duende through remote villages of Belize and searching for ghosts in Ireland's castles, Chad has scoured the earth in search of the paranormal.
 He's been featured on dozens of television and radio programs, authored more than 20 books on the supernatural, and extensively lectures on his fascinating findings.